 Antigua and Barbuda Country Report

 Prime Minister Gaston Browne encourages foreign direct investment, especially in the tourism sector.
 In September 2017, Hurricane Irma destroyed over 90% of Barbuda's infrastructure including roads, electricity infrastructure, water systems, hotels, and homes.
 In early 2018, the government announced the reconstruction of major highways in Antigua and a USD90-million port modernisation project funded partly by Chinese firms, while continuing with the legally challenged Paradise Found hotel project for Barbuda.
-In August 2018, Browne said the government was eager to continue constructing an international airport on Barbuda, despite an injunction case by opposition in Barbuda, although costly delays are likely.
+In August 2018, Browne said the government was eager to continue constructing an international airport on Barbuda, despite an injunction case by political opposition in Barbuda, although costly delays are likely.

 The risk of terrorist attacks is low.
 There are no known local terrorist groups, or international organisations with the intent of conducting armed attacks in Antigua and Barbuda.
 The government is working on a framework regarding anti-money laundering and combatting terrorism financing.
 In 2018, the government proposed a money-laundering prevention amendment bill to seek to improve the monitoring of financial activities.
+Anti-money laundering operations are conducted by the Office of National Drug and Money Laundering Control Policy (ONDCP).

 Vaccines Required to Enter the Country